 Interview

 Michelle is a multidisciplinary visual artist whose practice is shaped by a lifelong curiosity for both art and science.
-Her creative journey began with painting, but gradually expanded into installation and sculpture—immersive, tactile forms that allow me to explore light, memory, and transformation through intuitive processes and playful materials.
-Before fully committing to art, she studied architecture for a year, delving into design and structural concepts.
+Her creative journey began with painting, but gradually expanded into installation and sculpture—immersive, tactile forms that allowed her to explore light, memory, and transformation through intuitive processes and playful materials.
+Before fully committing to art, she studied architecture for a year, delving into design concepts.
 That experience sparked a desire to travel and witness the buildings she had admired from afar.
 A pivotal moment came in Barcelona, where a beaded flower installation stirred something profound—a sensory experience that deepened her love for spatial storytelling.
-In Birmingham, UK, Michelle studied wire sculpture, crafting expressive animal forms, and spent countless hours hand building with clay—practices that continue to inform the textures and forms in her work today.
+In Birmingham, UK, Michelle studied a short course in wire sculpture, a practice that continues to inform the textures and forms in her work today.
 In her twenties, she worked as an atmospheric scientist, driven by a passion for understanding and protecting the planet.

 What is your background and how did you start your journey in the art world?